 Depression can often ensue on poor care which can make the accurate assessment of the progression of the condition much harder to gauge.
 Clearly, depressive illness can exacerbate self-neglect.
 Depression can also commonly occur after initial diagnosis and disclosure, understandably.
 Low mood can hamper communication also and may lead to severe emotional withdrawal which can be very difficult to manage as witnessed at times in the author’s own long experience of working as a nurse with residents with advanced dementia.

-Ann Johnson, a UK nurse who has early onset dementia herself, and who in recent years has spoken out courageously and publicly on behalf of people with dementia, emphasises the great importance she feels of being treated with dignity and respect and not stigmatised because of her condition.
+Ann Johnson, a UK nurse who had early onset dementia herself, and who spoke out courageously and publicly on behalf of people with dementia, emphasises the great importance she feels of being treated with dignity and respect and not stigmatised because of her condition.
 Johnson (in Sabat et al 2011) emphasises the need to be listened to, respected and understood and treated as an equal citizen with an equal voice, as a “whole person” (Sabat et al 2011).
 After all, Johnson wonders, who are the real experts if not people who themselves have received a diagnosis of dementia?
 (Sabat et al 2011)

 On the other hand, speaking euphemistically or in an over-sanitised way about the experience of dementia may do an injustice to the real heartbreak, serious practical problems and unrelenting stress and work that dementia and it’s care can cause in daily life.